-This crumb topped Sweet Potato Pie never disappoints.
-The pecan-crunch streusel is really what sets this particular sweet potato pie apart, adding a decadent praline layer with a crunchy crumb topping.
+This Southern Sweet Potato Pie is topped with a toffee pecan streusel that sets it apart from the rest.
+The combination adds a decadent praline layer to the crunchy crumb topping.
 Serve a big slice with a generous dollop of fresh whipped cream for a bonefide treat.

-- You may also enjoy this recipe for Sweet Potato Souffle featured on Parade.
+- You may also like to try this recipe for Sweet Potato Dip from Peas and Crayons.

 Thanks for visiting come back soon!